-Most of our lumber is sold at prices denominated in U.S. dollars or based on prevailing U.S. dollar prices, but nearly all of our operating costs and expenses are incurred in Canadian dollars.
+Most of our lumber is sold at prices denominated in U.S. dollars or based on prevailing U.S. dollar prices, but nearly all of our operating costs and expenses are currently incurred in Canadian dollars.
 Therefore, an increase in the value of the Canadian dollar relative to the U.S. dollar reduces the revenue in Canadian dollar terms realized by us from sales in U.S. dollars, which reduces operating margin and cash flow available to fund operations.
+We expect that our exposure to currency risk will be mitigated at the El Dorado Mill as operating costs and expenses will be incurred in U.S. dollars.
 We are also exposed to the risk of exchange rate fluctuations in the period between sale and payment.
 This results in significant earnings sensitivity to changes in the Canadian/U.S. dollar exchange rate.